JostTim/auto_fast_docs/README.md

 It supports a few options to simplify your dev life even more and be platform a-specific:

-All options are case insensitive
+All options are case insensitive, except for the positionnal argument package_name

 ### --username
 Name of the user that owns the repository.